naelju/GameTracker/README.md

 To deploy my changes:
 Just run npm run deploy, yo ucan verify that a push happened on gh-pages branch
 Idea: Use a workflow that would do that automatically on push

+To edit the data, only do it with the app built locally and replace the env key by the all powerfull key stored in .secret